ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Cirrhosis and Complications.md

 	* Oxidative damage to hepatocyte membranes due to formation of reactive oxygen species (ROSs)
 	* highly reactive --> combines with proteins and nucleic acids to form acetaldehyde adducts
 	* Adducts interfere with microtubular formation and hepatic protwin trafficking
-	* May activate Kupffer cell by ROSs causing profibrogenic cytokines and
+	* May activate Kupffer cell by ROSs causing profibrogenic cytokines and stellate cell activation
+* production of excess collagen and extracellular matrix.
+	* in both ***periportal and pericentral*** zones
+	* eventually connects portal triads with central veins forming regenerative nodules
+## Clinical feature
+* history of amount and duration of consumption
+* Nonspecific symptoms
+	* vague RUQ pain
+	* Fever
+	* Nausea / Vomiting
+	* Diarrhea
+	* Anorexia
+	* malaise
+* Specific complication
+	*